Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Deep fast architectures for sparse coding

 \section{Deep fast architectures for sparse coding}

 The scheme proposed in the previous section successfully captures the dependencies that exist in each block of data, and performs regularized sparse coding at the cost of increased computational complexity.
 We note that the main reason for this complexity is due to the requirement for a sparse matrix $\mat{G}$, which is promoted via the use of the $l_1$ norm term that is present in the cost function.
 However, the assumed local dependency property, suggests that the signal vectors in a block $\mat{Y}$ may have some sort of similarity, as the signals in Figure \ref{fig:example_hyper}.
 Motivated by this reasoning, in this section we explore a more specific notion of dependency, that suggests that the signal vectors in a block can be represented using the same set of atoms from the dictionary.
 By adopting such a model, it is possible to drastically reduce the computational complexity of the scheme, since only one set of atoms, i.e., support set, must be determined.
 In the following we adopt a two step approach, where in the first step a proper support set $\mathcal{S}$ is determined for the whole block of signals $\mat{Y}$, and in the second step, an optimization problem is solved for the computation of the coefficients of the sparse coding matrix, given the support set determined.
 At the first step of the proposed approach, the set of atoms that will be used for the representation of the whole block of signals $\mat{Y} \in \real^{d \times N}$ must be determined.
-For this task, we propose to first compute the average/centroid signal of the block

-and then employ some sparse coding algorithm (e.g., the OMP, the LASSO) to sparsely encode the vector $y_c$ using the given dictionary.
+For this task, we propose to first compute the average/centroid signal of the block and then employ some sparse coding algorithm (e.g., the OMP) to sparsely encode the vector $y_c$ using the given dictionary.
 The required support $\mathcal{S}$ is finally given as the set of atoms used in the representation of the vector $y_c$.

 Having identified a proper support set $\mathcal{S}$, it is possible to formulate an optimization problem that is significantly less computationally intensive as compared to the problem in (\ref{eq:main_problem}), for the computation of the entries of the sparse coding matrix.
 In particular, we consider the problem